-The Immateriality of the Soul and Personal Identity
+- Thinking Matter, Immateriality of the Soul and Immortality

 In giving us his estimate of the limits of human understanding, Locke made some claims which surprised his contemporaries.
-In IV 3, 6 he suggests that given our ignorance of substances, it was possible that God could make matter fitly disposed think.
-He suggested that it was no farther beyond our comprehension that motions of the body could give rise to pleasure and pain than that an immaterial soul could feel pain after the occurrence of some motions in the body.
-He suggested that the immateriality of the soul was not particularly important.
-In a passage from Book IV, Chapter 3, section 6, Locke writes:
+In IV.3.6 he suggests that given our ignorance of substances, it was possible that God could make matter fitly disposed think.
+He writes:

 All the great ends of Morality and Religion, are well enough secured without the philosophical Proofs of the Soul’s Immateriality; since it is evident that he who, at first made us beings to subsist here, sensible intelligent Beings, and for several years continued us in such a state, can and will restore us to a like state of Sensibility in another World, and make us there capable to receive the Retribution he has designed to men, according to the doings in this life.
 And therefore tis not a mighty necessity to determine one way or t’other, as some overzealous for or against the Immateriality of the Soul, have been foreward to make the World believe.